-Sometimes, when life gets SO busy you just need to check out for a day and take a break.
-My husband is a school principal and I work from home with our toddler most days.
-After a busy spring at school packed with all sorts of meetings, travel, and chaos we looked at each other and declared it was past time to schedule a hooky day.
+After a busy spring day at school packed with all sorts of meetings, travel, and chaos my husband and I looked at each other and declared it was past time to schedule a hooky day.
 We scheduled a personal day off to spend together and decided to explore the Iowa State Capitol building in Des Moines – the state capitol of Iowa.
 For more information about tours, directions, etc. you can visit the Iowa Legislature page.

 WARNING – LOTS of photos ahead of the Iowa state capitol building inside and out!
 It’s just stunning!
 It’s the whole reason I wanted to visit the capitol building – just to take photographs and explore!

 I’ve driven past this stunning building multiple times but never had the chance to take a photo of it.
 That gorgeous dome is covered in 23K gold.
 It’s even more stunning in person and you can see it from far away while traveling through the city.
 If you take a special tour you can go almost all the way up in the dome.

-This marble grand staircase is absolutely grandiose.
+This marble grand staircase inside the capitol building is absolutely grandiose.
 Although my husband takes the students at school every year for tours we decided since we wanted to maximize our day out that we would just wander around inside the capitol building until we were done.
 Unfortunately that means we did not get to go up inside the dome since our friends in the Senate were off for the day so hopefully I’ll get a chance to go back and do that sometime.